 Description: This course is designed to assist students in the transition to college.
 In this course you will learn proven strategies for creating greater academic, professional, and personal success.
 Major topics include study techniques, campus resources, and the development of attitudes, values, and beliefs that foster success.

-IS 111: Career Planning and Financial Literacy Credits: 1 Lecture Hours: 1 Semester Offered: Spring Description: This course will introduce students to the process of career exploration and enhance students' knowledge and skills regarding personal finance to increase financial literacy.
-Students will assess their own abilities. interests, and values, and then apply this self-knowledge in their choice of major and career.
+IS 111: Career Planning and Financial Literacy

+Class Hours: 1 lecture Semester Offered: Spring Description: This course will introduce students to the process of career exploration and enhance students' knowledge and skills regarding personal finance to increase financial literacy.
+Students will assess their own abilities, interests, and values, and then apply this selfknowledge in their choice of major and career.
 Students will learn the financial planning process and evaluate their money management attitudes and behaviors.